KeenanRobinson/PWM_controller/README.md

 Before you can make it an executable, run the following command in the Linux command line to compile and create an executable:

 chmod +x (File name).py

-For example with the Beaglebone:\n chmod +x PWM_Controller_BB.py
+For example with the Beaglebone:

+chmod +x PWM_Controller_BB.py

 ### 6) Run the executable file created
 Use the following command to execute:

-./<File Name>
+./(File Name)

-For example with the Beaglebone:\n
+For example with the Beaglebone:

 ./PWM_Controller_BB